Likelihoood/spark-python-owlqn/README.md

 So I try to implement OWLQN in python.

-Input:
+Input:<br>
-Sparse Vector define by following format:
+Sparse Vector define by following format:<br>
-(label, {index: value})
+(label, {index: value})<br>
-label can be 1, 0/-1
+label can be 1, 0/-1<br>
-it use dict to describe vector, index is the feature index, value is the feature value
+it use dict to describe vector, index is the feature index, value is the feature value<br>

-output:
-weights
+output:<br>
+weights<br>
-{index: weight}
+{index: weight}<br>

-it support intercept by setting intercept as True while create OWLQN instance. intercept value will be the weights[feaNum]
+it support intercept by setting intercept as True while create OWLQN instance.<br>

+intercept value will be the weights[feaNum]<br>

-LBFGS and backtrackline search will be executed in driver of spark, so it request driver memory can hold all feature weight and LBFGS's vector.
+LBFGS and backtrackline search will be executed in driver of spark, so it request driver memory can hold all feature weight and LBFGS's vector.<br>

 RUN Test:<br>